 The natural ingredients in Native Forest make for a better product than many of the coconut milk you will see on the market.
 As one reviewer said: “…The cheap brands of coconut milk in Asian stores DO contain sodium nitrite.
 I used to buy them but got headaches from it.
 I am a faithful and loyal Native Forest user now.”

 It is also very versatile and can be used as a milk substitute for people who are lactose intolerant so you are not limited to using it in ethnic cuisines.
 As another reviewer noted it is “…Great for coffee, tea, and smoothies.”

 Some reviewers found that the fat content wasn’t consistent and some cans didn’t even separate, meaning there was likely not enough fat/oil to separate from the water into an actual thick layer like most full-fat coconut will do.

-Note: While reviewers generally like this product with an overwhelming amount of 4 and 5 star reviews on Amazon, there have been quality issues in the past.
+Note: While reviewers generally like this product with an overwhelming amount of 4 and 5-star reviews on Amazon, there have been quality issues in the past.
 A shortage of coconuts did force the company to source some of their product from Sri Lanka instead of Thailand.
-This was several years ago, but if you are concerned about country of origin you should always check the can in your hand which will have the most accurate labeling.
+This was several years ago, but if you are concerned about the country of origin you should always check the can in your hand which will have the most accurate labeling.